dan-elias/cookiecutter-lib/README.rst

     $ ./initialize.sh

 Among other things, this generates initial documentation and opens it in the browser.
-The "contributing" page outlines details about adding code, tests and documentation to the project.
+The "contributing" page in this documentation outlines details about adding code, tests and documentation to the project.
 Briefly, other useful scripts are:

 * new_module.sh - Create module, unit test and documentation files for a new module
 * run_tests.sh - run unit tests and doc tests